MalinavyBusel/bank_app/README.md

 - Docker and Docker compose

-To run it in docker, just clone this repo, cd to it and run `docker compose up`.
+To run it in docker, just clone this repo, cd to it and run `docker compose -f docker-compose.yaml -f docker-compose-server.yaml up -d`.

 It will start the app on `.env.HTTP_PORT` port.

 ## Installation